Faculty and Staff

 Professor, Real Estate and Urban Planning and Development, Economics and Urban Studies

-Dr. Simons researches and teaches courses on real estate market analysis and development finance, among other topics.
-He is the faculty adviser for the graduate certificate program in Real Estate Development and Finance.
-He has authored over 60 papers and 4 books, and has provided expert testimony on the economic effects of environmental contamination and resource extraction, including natural gas development and transport, on property values and infrastructure.
+Dr. Simons researches and teaches courses on real estate market analysis.
+Dr. Simons has provided expert testimony on the economic effects of environmental contamination and resource extraction, including natural gas development and transport, on property values and infrastructure.